TristanB22/SokoloffGrant/Projects/_Overview/Day3.md

 - Everyday apps and their languages if we have time!

 From feedback, I heard that I was talking too quickly last time, so we will spend some time going over last class's material today.

+## FOR NEXT TIME:

+##### Use a for loop to print out the numbers from 1 to 100
+- you must use a for loop
+- make sure to email me if you have any questions
+- We will do a similar project in class today